chrisg4github/Project-GW/statistics_definitions_scipy_2017.md

-STOP HERE: We'll regroup and discuss before you move on.

 effect size - is a simple way of quantifying the difference between two groups that has many advantages over the use of tests of statistical significance alone.
-Effect size emphasises the size of the difference rather than confounding this with sample size. (most important)
+Effect size emphasizes the size of the difference rather than confounding this with sample size. (most important)

 confidence interval - a range of values so defined that there is a specified probability that the value of a parameter lies within it. (next in importance)